Shiby-Mathew/SocialNetwork-API/README.md

 - Invoke the application by run `npm index.js`, the Mongoose models are synced to the MongoDB database.
 - Test the endpoints in Isomnia, API GET routes for users and thoughts, the data for each of the routes displayed in JSON format.
-- User and thoughts have API POST,PUT and DELETE, this has been done using user and thought unique ID's.
+- User and thoughts have APIs - POST, PUT and DELETE.
+This has been done using user and thought with unique ID's.
-- Friends and reactions have routes for POST and DELETE, to add and delete a friend and reaction for corresponding user and thought
+- Friends and reactions have routes for POST and DELETE - to add and delete a friend and reaction for corresponding user and thought

-## Test
+## Tests

 Insomnia is used to test REST API calls.